Turin to Zermatt train with Trenitalia

 The last train from Turin to Zermatt leaves at 5:37 PM.

-Yes, there is a high-speed train from Turin to Zermatt.
+There is no high speed train available from Turin to Zermatt.

 There is no direct train service currently available from Turin to Zermatt.